Rhea Singha: Pageantry

-Miss Teen Earth 2023

-In 2023, at the age of 18, Singha represented India and won Miss Teen Earth 2023, held in Madrid, Spain, becoming the first Indian to win the title.

 Miss Universe India 2024

 Singha was announced as a national finalist for the inaugural Miss Universe India competition organized by the Glamanand Group as a wildcard entrant on 17 August 2024, in Delhi.
 Singha won Miss Universe India 2024 on 22 September 2024, at the Zee Studios in Jaipur.

 Singha was the first winner under the Glamanand Group to hold the title.
 Additionally, she won the Miss Glamorous subtitle award.

 As Miss Universe India, Rhea visited Vietnam and several Indian cities, including Agra to see the Taj Mahal along with the Miss Universe 2024, Victoria Kjær Theilvig.

 Miss Universe 2024

 Singha represented India at Miss Universe 2024, held in the Arena CDMX, Mexico City, Mexico, on 16 November 2024.
 She ended up as a Top 30 semi-finalists, marking the country's sixth consecutive placement at Miss Universe.